Ptolemy2002/Minecraft-Programming-Language/README.md

 |raiders|evoker, illusioner, pillager, ravager, vindicator, witch|
 |skeletons|skeleton, stray, wither_skeleton|
 |powder_snow_walkable_mobs‌|rabbit, endermite, silverfish|
+This data has been extrapolated from the Minecraft Wiki.

 # Function Data
 Each function you create using mcscript files will be added to the ".saved/data/functions.csv" file.
 You can also define external functions to be included within your mcscript file using 'def {namespace}:{function name}" (WIP).
 The following information is stored: